Related parties

 Information common arrangements

 Joint Arrangements (GRs) are related parties based on public law.
-A joint arrangement is basically "extended local government"; several municipalities join forces and place the execution of municipal tasks in a joint arrangement.
-Below you will find information about joint arrangements (related parties) of which the municipality is part.
+A joint arrangement is basically "extended local government"; several municipalities join forces and bring the performance of municipal tasks under a joint arrangement.